Abadula Gemeda

-Abadula Gemeda (Abbaa Duulaa Gammadaa; አባዱላ ገመዳ; born 5 July 1958) is an Ethiopian politician who became the former Speaker of the House of Peoples' Representatives, the lower chamber of the Ethiopian Parliament, from 2010 to 2017.
+Abadula Gemeda (Abbaa Duulaa Gammadaa; አባዱላ ገመዳ; born 5 July 1958) is an Ethiopian politician who was the speaker of the House of Peoples' Representatives, the lower chamber of the Ethiopian Parliament, from 2010 to 2018.
 Previously, from 2005 to 2010, he was President of the Oromia Region.
 He was succeeded in that position by Alemayehu Atomsa.

 Life

 Abadula Gemeda was born Minase Woldegiorgis in Arsi Zone, Oromia Region, on 5 July 1958.
 The name Abadula Gemeda is a pseudonym or 'nom de guerre' he obtained at some point during his life.
-Abbaa Duulaa is the traditional title of the war leader of the Oromo people, an aristocratic horse name.
+Abbaa Duulaa is his aristocratic horse name, a traditional title of the Oromo people.

 Abadula has a mix of military and civilian education.
 His military education was obtained from the Defense University of China in Military Leadership in 1995.
 His civilian education was focused on public administration.
 His Bachelor and Master's of Arts degrees from the US were both obtained from Century University in 2001 and 2004, respectively.
 Abadula also obtained his master's degree from Greenwich University, UK, in 2009.